Skip to main content

 What Does “voluntary” Truly Mean?

 The concept of “voluntary” participation is the central pillar upon which the entire legal and ethical structure rests.
 For a program to be considered truly voluntary under the ADA, an employer cannot require an employee to participate.
-They cannot deny an employee coverage or take any adverse employment action against them for refusing to take part in the wellness program.
+They cannot deny an employee health insurance coverage or take any adverse employment action against them for refusing to take part in the wellness program.

 The core principle is that your participation must be a free choice, unburdened by the threat of penalty or coercion.